 MOCA operates in compliance with state and federal organic regulations and standards.
 MOCA is accredited as a certification agency by the United States Department of Agriculture (USDA) for offering organic certification services in compliance with the National Organic Program (NOP) Federal Rule.
-MOCA offers general certification to growers, livestock operations, wild crop harvesters and certain handlers/processors.
-MOCA does not offer certification services to importers, exporters, meat processing or slaughterhouse facilities, livestock brokers, auction yards, or producer groups.
+MOCA offers general certification to growers, livestock operations, wild crop harvesters and handlers/processors.